isabella232/rtos-docs-pr.tr-tr/rtos-docs/filex/chapter4.md

 ## <a name="fx_media_open"></a>fx_media_open

-Dosya erişimi için medyayı açar
+Dosya erişimi için medya açar

 ### <a name="prototype"></a>Prototype